 About 2 million people are employed in a government job, making the federal government America's largest employer.
-Less than 10 percent of these workers are located in Washington, D.C., the rest work in federal government jobs throughout the United States and overseas.
+Less than 10% of these workers are located in Washington, D.C., the rest work in federal government jobs throughout the United States and overseas.
 Government employees are hired in just about every career field and a wide variety of occupations.
 Here’s what you need to know to find a job with the federal government.

 Government Job Salary and Benefits